ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Related Work

 \paragraph{Open-Schema IE and Generalist NER.} A broad line of work targets ontology-agnostic IE via generalist or instruction-driven interfaces.
-GLiNER and GLiNER2 support schema-driven extraction and zero/low-shot transfer \citep{zaratiana-etal-2024-gliner,zaratiana2025gliner2}; UniversalNER distills LLM capabilities into smaller models for open NER \citep{zhou2024universalner}.
-Unified text-to-structure frameworks and instruction-tuned systems (UIE, USM, InstructUIE, RAIT, YAYI-UIE, PIVOINE, RUIE, InstructIE, TRUE-UIE) expand this paradigm with retrieval and prompting strategies \citep{lu-etal-2022-unified,lou2023usm,wang2023instructuie,xie2025rait,xiao2024yayi,lu2023pivoine,liao2025ruie,jiao2023instructie,wang2024trueuie}; retrieval-based mention retrieval further enables zero-shot typing \citep{shachar2025nerretriever}.
-We differ by \emph{probing} early layers of frozen LLMs to recover a model-internal notion of entity mention with minimal additional parameters, rather than training a new generalist encoder.
+GLiNER and GLiNER2 support schema-driven extraction and zero/low-shot transfer \citep{zaratiana-etal-2024-gliner,zaratiana2025gliner2}; UniversalNER distills LLM capabilities into smaller models for open NER \citep{Zhou2023UniversalNER}.
+Unified text-to-structure frameworks and instruction-tuned systems (UIE, USM, InstructUIE, RAIT, YAYI-UIE, PIVOINE, RUIE, InstructIE, TRUE-UIE) expand this paradigm with retrieval and prompting strategies \citep{lu-etal-2022-unified,lou2023usm,wang2023instructuie,xie2025rait,xiao2024yayi,lu2023pivoine,liao2025ruie,jiao2023instructie,wang2024trueuie}.
+Recent LLM-based NER work also improves in-context extraction without parameter updates through label-guided demonstration retrieval and targeted error reflection \citep{bai-etal-2025-llms}.
+Retrieval-based mention retrieval further enables zero-shot typing \citep{shachar2025nerretriever}.
+We differ by \emph{probing} early layers of frozen LLMs to recover a model-internal notion of entity mention with minimal additional parameters, rather than training a new generalist encoder or relying on in-context demonstrations at inference time.

 \paragraph{Distillation, Pseudo-Labels, and Evaluation.} Distillation from LLM to small models aids broad-coverage information extraction \citep{zhouUniversalNERTargetedDistillation2023}; self-training and confidence-based pseudo-labeling mitigate annotation gaps \citep{Sohn2020FixMatch}, alongside prototype/contrastive approaches and pseudo-label refinement \citep{zhou-etal-2023-improving,zhang2023taskrelation}.
+Relatedly, weakly supervised few-shot domain adaptation methods leverage small labeled support sets together with unlabeled target-domain data, for instance through joint constrained k-means and discriminative subspace selection for NER \citep{hammal-etal-2025-shot}.
 Our approach complements these methods by revealing that LLMs already encode a rich, generalizable notion of entity mentions—effectively distilling and amplifying this latent knowledge with minimal parameter overhead.